Process and methods

 The approach taken by NICE differs from the standard GRADE and GRADE-CERQual system in 2 ways:

-it also integrates a review of the quality of cost-effectiveness studies (see chapter 7)
+it also integrates a review of the quality of cost-effectiveness studies (see the chapter on incorporating economic evaluation)

-it does not use 'overall summary' labels for the quality of the evidence across all outcomes or for the strength of a recommendation, but uses the wording of recommendations to reflect the strength of the evidence (see chapter 9).
+it does not use 'overall summary' labels for the quality of the evidence across all outcomes or for the strength of a recommendation, but uses the wording of recommendations to reflect the strength of the evidence (see the chapter on writing the guideline).

 In addition, although GRADE does not yet cover all types of review questions, GRADE principles can be applied and adapted to other types of questions.
 The GRADE working group continues to refine existing approaches and to develop new approaches.
 Developers should check the GRADE website for any new guidance or systems when developing the review protocol.
 Any substantial changes, made by the developer, to GRADE should be agreed with NICE staff with responsibility for quality assurance before use.